Building Codes Administration

 A:

-• Residential permits: (new house, deck, detached garage, room addition etc...) upto 15 business days.
+• Residential permits (i.e., new house, deck, detached garage, room addition, HVAC, etc.): 12 business days

 A: